usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 ## Known Issues

-* This extension is under development, some stuff is still buggy.
+This extension is under development, some stuff is still buggy.
+Please consider it an alpha-quality try-out version Your constructive feedback is much appreciated at <https://github.com/usethesource/rascal-language-servers/issues>.

+* This extension only works with Java 8; it has to be ported to Java 11 and higher still.

 ## Release Notes

-Users appreciate release notes as you update your extension.
+### 0.1.1

+* Added feature to publish diagnostics while scripting code analyses in the terminal (uses util::IDEServices)

+### 0.1.1

+* Added feature of clickable logical URI's, like "|java+class://java/util/List|" in the terminal such that they resolve to the code location of the declared entity.

 ### 0.1.0